jakubro/profile.d-nvm/README.md

 The plugin:

 1. Installs nvm in `~/.nvm` during the installation phase
-2. Updates nvm to the latest version when running `profile.d-update`
+2. Updates nvm to the latest version when running `profile.d-install`
 3. Sets up the NVM_DIR environment variable
 4. Loads nvm and its bash completion on shell initialization